propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.5.3 - 2021-04-06 =
+* Changed default rent frequency to be PA when adding commercial properties
+* Added oEmbed option in Elementor embedded virtual tours widget
+* Default my account tab if hash is present in URL (i.e. #my-account-saved_searches)
+* Swapped order of address meta fields queried during keyword search to resolve issue when keyword and radius is set
+* Corrected issue with setting property on new viewing if address has an apostrophe
+* Include new note type of 'status_change' in notes grids to support old way of recording maintenance job status changes
+* Improved sanitization of locations when selecting them on a property record to prevent issue with new terms being created

 = 1.5.2 - 2021-03-29 =
 * Display feedback received date on viewings